Lulu Hope

-Lucy Hope is the founder and creative director of Lulu Hope Studio, a London-based interior design studio known for creating elegant, personalised spaces that blend aesthetics with functionality.
-With a background in History of Art and Archaeology from SOAS, London, Fashion at Polimoda and Interior Design at KLC School of Design, Lucy’s approach is deeply influenced by art, history, and craftsmanship.
+Lucy Hope is the founder and creative director of Lulu Hope Studio, a London-based practice known for creating elegant and deeply personal interiors that balance aesthetics, functionality, and well-being.
+With academic backgrounds in History of Art and Archaeology at SOAS University of London, Fashion at Polimoda, and Interior Design at KLC School of Design, her work is shaped by a strong sensitivity to art, craftsmanship, and cultural history.

 My journey into interior design was shaped by an early appreciation for art, architecture, and history.
 Studying at Stowe School, surrounded by its breathtaking Palladian architecture and landscaped gardens, deeply influenced my aesthetic sensibility and led me to pursue Art History and Archaeology at SOAS, London.
 After SOAS, living and studying in Florence further refined my eye, immersing me in the city’s rich artistic heritage and reinforcing my passion for craftsmanship, materiality, and historical reference in interiors.
 With an art history background before studying Interior Design, my approach has always been about creating spaces that feel curated, layered, and timeless, rather than trend-driven.
 My love for design was also shaped by extensive childhood and teenage travels, exposing me to diverse cultures, architecture, and ways of living.
 A major influence was Gael Boglione, founder of Petersham Nurseries and mother of my best friend, Lara.
 Her world – where nature, antiques, and effortless beauty coexist – became a second home to me and instilled a deep appreciation for organic, soulful, and timeless spaces.